sdaphtardar/bwf-data/README.md

 - There is no data for 2015 week 3, so there are no rows in the corresponding csv.
 - For each doubles category, the `PLAYER` column consists of both player's names concatenated together.
 I didn't make an effort to split the names up.

+## Additions to existing repository
+- Addition of a jupyter notebook performing Data Analysis to discover insights.